Neural Emotion Director: Speech-preserving semantic control of facial expressions in "in-the-wild" videos: Training of the Neural Face Renderer: Meta-renderer

-Our proposed method for increasing the expressive variability of faces generated by our \textit{Emotional Face Renderer} for actors found in Youtube videos, uses the following scheme: \\ $\bullet$ First, we train a single \textbf{meta-renderer} on a collection of videos consisting of our \textbf{Youtube Actors dataset} (extended with 2 more Youtube actors for greater variability) as well as an extension of our selection from the \textbf{MEAD dataset} that we make for our experiments (made of 2 more MEAD actors, i.e. 5 in total).
-In this stage, the meta-renderer struggles to disentagle the different actors but learns to transfuse the expressivity of the MEAD actors to the Youtube actors. \\ $\bullet$ Then we finetune our \textbf{meta-renderer} independently for each actor for a few epochs.
-This step resolves the ``identity confusion" caused by the previous stage, without over-adapting to the given actor's expressions. \\ We found that finetuning the \textbf{meta-renderer} on a new actor that was not used in the the first stage has similar effects.
-This is especially important because it means that one does not have to repeat the lengthy pre-training each time he/she wants to apply the method to a new actor.
+Our proposed method for increasing the expressive variability of faces generated by our \textit{Emotional Face Renderer} for actors found in YouTube videos, uses the following scheme: \\ $\bullet$ First, we train a single \textbf{meta-renderer} on a collection of videos consisting of our \textbf{YouTube Actors dataset} (extended with 2 more YouTube actors for greater variability) as well as an extension of our selection from the \textbf{MEAD dataset} that we make for our experiments (made of 2 more MEAD actors, i.e. 5 in total).
+In this stage, the meta-renderer struggles to disentagle the different actors but learns to transfuse the expressivity of the MEAD actors to the YouTube actors. \\ $\bullet$ Then we fine-tune our \textbf{meta-renderer} independently for each actor for a few epochs.
+This step resolves the ``identity confusion" caused by the previous stage, without over-adapting to the given actor's expressions. \\ We found that fine-tuning the \textbf{meta-renderer} on a new actor that was not used in the the first stage has similar effects.
+This is especially important because it means that one does not have to repeat the lengthy pre-training each time he/she wants to apply the method to a new actor. \textbf{In other words, for manipulating a new video with a never-before-seen face, the only model that needs to be trained is a new person-specific neural face renderer (generator and discriminator) for synthesizing the new face}.
+For this, we can simply use the input video as training footage to fine-tune the pre-trained meta-renderer (see Fig.~\ref{fig:arch_train} (b)).
 Nevertheless, performance slighly increases when the actor's footage is used in the training of the \textbf{meta-renderer}.
 Therefore, for obtaining the results reported in the main paper all our actors were included in the training of the \textbf{meta-renderer}.
+Overall, for multi-person pre-training (meta-renderer) we used $\sim$200K frames (60\% from MEAD, 40\% from YouTube), while for person-specific fine-tuning we typically use $\sim$ 5-13K frames.